Gardening and Mental Health: How it Improves Your State of Mind

 This may be a no-brainer, but the more physical activity you do throughout your life, the better you will feel.
+Gardening and Mental Health go hand-in-hand for a reason.
 According to the American Heart Association, physical activity can relieve anger, depression, anxiety and tension, making it one of the best methods to boost senior mental health and physical well-being.
 While many seniors may walk, jog, swim or participate in exercise classes to stay fit, gardening is another popular activity that can be part of a healthy lifestyle throughout senior retirement and improve your state of mind.

 Gardening is one of the best ways to move your arms, legs and joints, as you will need to bend, dig and kneel.
 The Centers for Disease Control and Prevention recommends gardening as part of a regular fitness routine, noting that active seniors are less likely to be affected by chronic illnesses such as diabetes, obesity, high blood pressure, heart disease and stroke.